All Publications on Technologies for Cleaning Up Contaminated Sites

 This document summarizes the presentations and workshops of a conference on improving long-term monitoring (LTM) and remedial systems performance that was held in St. Louis, Missouri between June 8th to 11th, 1999.
 The conference was sponsored and developed by the Federal Remediation Technologies Roundtable.
 The conference was designed to provide up-to-date information on LTM and systems optimization through presentations and topical workshops.

-The Superfund Remedy Report (SRR), Fourteenth Edition, was published by the U.S. EPA in November 2013.
-The SRR 14th Edition summarizes remedy decisions back to 1982 with a focus on the analysis of Superfund remedial actions selected from fiscal years (FY) 2009 to 2011.
-The report includes remedies selected in 459 decision documents (Records of Decision [RODs], ROD amendments, and Explanations of Significant Differences with changes to remedy components) signed in this three-year period.
+The Superfund Remedy Report (SRR), Fifteenth Edition, was published by the U.S. EPA in July 2017.
+The SRR 15th Edition summarizes remedy decisions back to 1982 with a focus on the analysis of Superfund remedial actions selected from fiscal years (FY) 2012, 2013 and 2014.
+The report includes remedies selected in 308 decision documents (Records of Decision [RODs], ROD amendments, and Explanations of Significant Differences with changes to remedy components) signed in this three-year period.
 The SRR compiles data on overall remedy selection and remedies for source materials (such as soil and sediments), groundwater, surface water and air related to vapor intrusion.
 This edition of the report, for the first time, presents a detailed look at sediment remedies and an analysis of vapor intrusion remedies.
 The report also analyzes media and contaminants for sites under investigation with planned RODs.
 The online version includes downloadable appendices that summarize all the remedy components selected for sources and groundwater in each individual decision document.

 The report provides information on innovative long-term monitoring technologies to detect contaminant releases beneath a liner containment system and identify potential problems with the integrity of final containment covers.
 Several of the technologies were specifically intended for vadose zone containment monitoring, while others were designed for leak detection or moisture measurements in other industries (petroleum, chemical, agricultural, geological exploration).
 The report summarizes available information on these technologies and provides examples of where the technology has been used.
 Information in the report can be used to provide some preliminary assessment on the applicability of these technologies.